 Wact = tf(0.1684*[1 500],[1 50]);

-Explanation on selecting the closed-loop targets and the weight function is given in the example Robust Control of an Active Suspension (Robust Control Toolbox)
+For more information on selecting the closed-loop targets and the weight function, see Robust Control of an Active Suspension.

-Double click to the orange block in Simulink model to open the Control System Tuner session for active suspension control.
+To open a Control System Tuner session for active suspension control, in the Simulink model, Double click to the orange block.
 Tuned block is set to the second order Controller and three tuning goals are defined to achieve the handling, comfort and control bandwidth as described above.
 In order to see the performance of the tuning, the step responses from road disturbance to suspension deflection, body acceleration and control force are plotted.

 Wact/Wroad.
 All gain functions are divided by